chongenzheng/Cybersecurity-Learning-Portfolio/README.md

 # Cybersecurity-Portfolio
 ### Welcome!

-A collection of my cybersecurity learning journey, hands-on labs, and CTF write-ups.
+This is a collection of my cybersecurity learning journey, hands-on labs, and CTF write-ups.

 #### Learning Map:
   - Linux